 Eric Heberling did the music for the first two installments, Arena and Daggerfall.
-There's a reason there are dozens of music modifications for Morrowind and/or Oblivion floating around that replace Soule's works with arranged versions of the tunes from those older in the series, and it's not just nostalgia.
+There's a reason there are dozens of music modifications for the later games floating around that replace Soule's works with arranged versions of the tunes from those older in the series, and it's not just nostalgia.

 "Sovngarde" is pretty awesome by itself, but when it plays when you enter the Nordic land of the honored dead to do final battle with Alduin himself with the ancient heroes at your side, it takes it Up to Eleven.